 Because of this, there is hardly a chance that you’ll accidentally leave the cleaner on which means there is hardly a chance that the battery will go to waste.

-It is basically a protruding tube that you attach the cleaning wand or the appropriate cleaning tool to.
+The connection point is another thing that is practically the same in both cleaners.
+Basically, it is a protruding tube that you attach the cleaning wand or the appropriate cleaning tool to.

-Now, when you attach the wand or the tool to the connection point, you hear a click.
+When you attach the wand or the tool to the connection point, you hear a click.

 As for the other components in the head, while they are in the same position, they are not exactly the same.
 One prominent feature that falls into this category is the dustbin which we’ll be discussing in a later section.

-If you want either cleaner to serve as a stick cleaner, you’ll need to attach the vacuum wand to the connection point on the head and then attach the cleaning tool to the vacuum wand.
+Dyson V6 and DC44 have 2-in-1 cleaners.
+They can both serve as either a stick cleaner or a handheld cleaner.
+If you want any of cleaners to serve as a stick cleaner, you’ll need to attach the vacuum wand to the connection point on the head.
+Then attach the cleaning tool to the vacuum wand.

-If, however, what you are going for is a handheld cleaner, you’ll have to do away with the vacuum stick.
-Just attach the cleaning tool directly to the connection point and you’ll be fine.
+If you want the cleaner to serve as a handheld cleaner, you’ll have to do away with the vacuum stick.
+Simply attach the cleaning tool directly to the connection point and you’ll be fine.

 There is the big pocket where you’ll hang the cleaner from.
 Then on either side of the big pocket are 2 smaller pockets for hanging cleaning tools.

 It is advisable that you position the docking station close to an electrical outlet.
 This way, you can conveniently charge the cleaner while it is in storage.

 Dyson V6 and DC35 are cordless vacuum cleaners.
 The reason they do not come with a cord is that they are both rechargeable cleaners.
 So, you can charge the cleaner and use it for as long as the run time allows.